skydoves/landscapist/docs/landscapist/performance-comparison.md

 answered with 96 px, where Coil answers it with whatever it has, which can be the 720 px detail bitmap and 56 times the pixels to sample on every frame that draws it.

+The rows below are measured rather than qualitative, and you can reproduce them with `./gradlew :benchmark-engine:run`.
+They are one JVM on one machine against Coil 3.6.2 running in the same process, so treat them as the shape of the difference rather than as figures to quote.

-On speed, on the JVM (`./gradlew :benchmark-engine:run`), landscapist allocates 748 B per memory cache hit against Coil's 1.6 KiB, and reaches the network once where Coil reaches it 32 times for 32 concurrent requests for one image.
-Both of those run the real Coil engine in the same process.
+Landscapist allocates 750 to 805 B per memory cache hit against Coil's 1.6 KiB, and reaches the network once where Coil reaches it 32 times for 32 concurrent requests for one image.

-It decodes a 4000x3000 JPEG down to 400x300 in 42 ms against 49 ms, and that row is a model rather than a head to head: the comparison is against a hand written `Image.makeFromEncoded` plus a canvas scale, which is what Coil's `SkiaImageDecoder` does, not against Coil itself.
+It decodes a 4000x3000 JPEG down to 400x300 in about 41 ms against about 49 ms, and that row is a model rather than a head to head: the comparison is against a hand written `Image.makeFromEncoded` plus a canvas scale, which is what Coil's `SkiaImageDecoder` does, not against Coil itself.

 It loses on a cold load, to a thread hop it takes deliberately so that blocking disk reads stay off the caller's thread.
 The size of that loss is not quoted here because the timing rows do not